HomeLatest NewseHealthSmartphone game Sea Hero Quest can help detect Alzheimer's risk: University of East Anglia

 Preferred Source of Google

-The smartphone game called Sea Hero Quest, downloaded and played by over 4.3 million people worldwide, helped from the University of East Anglia (UEA) better understand dementia by seeing how the brain works in relation to spatial navigation, said a statement.
+The smartphone game called Sea Hero Quest, downloaded and played by over 4.3 million people worldwide, helped researchers from the University of East Anglia (UEA) better understand dementia by seeing the brain works in relation to spatial navigation, said a statement.

 Advertisement